redwoodjs/redwoodjs-com-archive/docs/authentication.md

 }
 ```

-Applications in Clerk have different instances - by default one for development, one for staging (preview builds), and one for production.
-You will need to pull two values from one of these instances.
+Applications in Clerk have different instances.
+By default, there's one for development, one for staging, and one for production.
+You'll need to pull two values from one of these instances.
 We recommend storing the development values in your local `.env` file and using the staging and production values in the appropriate env setups for your hosting platform when you deploy.

-The two values you will need from Clerk are your instance's "Frontend API" url and an API key from your instance's settings.
-The Frontend API url should be stored in an `env` variable named `CLERK_FRONTEND_API_URL`.
+The two values you'll need from Clerk are your instance's "Frontend API" url and an API key from your instance's settings.
+The Frontend API url should be stored in an env variable named `CLERK_FRONTEND_API_URL`.
 The API key should be named `CLERK_API_KEY`.

 Otherwise, feel free to configure your instances however you wish with regards to their appearance and functionality.

+> **Including Environment Variables in Serverless Deploys**
+>
-> **Including Environment Variables in Serverless Deployment:** in addition to adding these env vars to your local `.env` file or deployment hosting provider, you _must_ take an additional step to include them in your deployment build process.
-Using the names exactly as given above, follow the instructions in [this document](https://redwoodjs.com/docs/environment-variables) to "Whitelist them in your `redwood.toml`".
+> In addition to adding these env vars to your local `.env` file or deployment hosting provider, you _must_ take an additional step to include them in your deployment build process.
+Using the names exactly as given above, follow the instructions in [this document](https://redwoodjs.com/docs/environment-variables).
 You should expose the `CLERK_FRONTEND_API_URL` only to the `web` workspace and expose `CLERK_API_KEY` **only** to the `api` workspace.

 #### Login and Logout Options